How To Nurture Your Inner Child

 The 12 Main Archetypes

 The use of Archetypes has become a bit of a trend.
-So Jung Archetypes in many ways have been adapted and modernised to suit modern times but for the purpose of this blog in relation to therapy and healing I have chosen below
+So Jung’s 12 Main Archetypes in many ways have been adapted and modernised to suit modern times but for this blog concerning therapy and healing I have chosen the 12 main archetypes below

 Caregiver Archetype – Also known as the Nurturer, Mother, Helper, Altruist